Home run hat tricks for Cano, DeJong, Cruz and Betts

 HANGING AROUND

-The Brewers have the third-worst ERA in the National League at 4.68, so it will be interesting to see if they can improve their pitching before the trade deadline.
+The Brewers have the third-worst ERA in the National League at 4.68.
+They acquired right-hander Jordan Lyles from Pittsburgh on Monday.

 CHAOS